-From acceptance pits/gun-barrel tanks the water moves by gravity to the HDPE lined settlement/sludge pond for last stage of hydrocarbon removal and collection at Southern Cross, Danish Flats, and Silo Field.
-However, these sludge ponds require bird-netting to cover the water, which will likely have floating hydrocarbon.
+From acceptance pits/gunbarrel tanks the water

+HDPE lined settlement/sludge pond

+Last stage of hydrocarbon removal and collection that require bird-netting to cover the water, which will likely have floating hydrocarbon.

-These sludge ponds also are emission sources for volatile organic compounds (VOCs) and may be concerns with air pollution permitting if the sheen is not removed promptly.
+These sludge ponds also are emission sources for volatile organic compounds (VOCs) if the floating product is not removed promptly.